-Council Regulation (EEC) No 3254/91 prohibits the use of leghold traps in the Community and the introduction into the Community of pelts and manufactured goods of certain wild animal species originating in countries which catch them by means of leghold traps or trapping methods which do not meet international humane trapping standards.
+Council Regulation (EEC) No 3254/91 prohibits the use of leghold traps in the European Union and the introduction into the EU of pelts and manufactured goods of certain wild animal species originating in countries which catch them by means of leghold traps or trapping methods which do not meet international humane trapping standards.
 The EU Member States have designated national Competent Authorities to implement this Regulation.

-This regulation, popularly known as the Leghold Traps Regulation, is completed by Commission Decision (98/596/EC) listing those countries from which specific animal pelts and manufactured goods can be accepted.
+The regulation, commonly known as the Leghold Trap Regulation, is completed by Commission Decision (98/596/EC) listing those countries from which specific animal pelts and manufactured goods can be accepted.
 This Decision allows the imports of furs into the EU from countries that prohibit the use of leghold traps, or from countries where the trapping methods used for the listed species meet internationally agreed humane trapping standards.
 These pelts and goods should be accompanied through the EU customs by a certificate issued and signed by a competent authority in these countries.
 The model for the certificate can be found as an Annex to COMMISSION REGULATION (EC) No 35/97 and a list of Competent Authorities in Canada, Jordan, the Russian Federation and Turkey is available here (this list will be complemented when new information is provided).

-In 1997 the Community concluded an Agreement with Canada and the Russian Federation on international humane trapping standards, approved by Council Decision 98/142/EC of 26 January 1998.
+In 1997, the EU concluded an Agreement with Canada and the Russian Federation on international humane trapping standards, approved by Council Decision 98/142/EC of 26 January 1998.
 The text of the Agreement can be found here.
 The Agreement was inspired by the desire to agree on international humane trapping standards as well as to avoid trade disputes with the main international fur exporters.
 The aim of the established humane trapping standards is to ensure a sufficient level of welfare of trapped animals, and to further improve this welfare.

-The European Community ratified the Agreement in 1998, followed by the Government of Canada in 1999 and the Russian Federation in 2008, which allowed the Agreement to enter into force in July 2008 and the schedule for the implementation of the provisions to start from that date.
-Between June 1999 and July 2008, the EC and Canada agreed to apply this Agreement on a provisional basis pending formal ratification by the Russian Federation which would allow.
+The EU ratified the Agreement in 1998, followed by the Government of Canada in 1999 and the Russian Federation in 2008, which allowed the Agreement to enter into force in July 2008 and the schedule for the implementation of the provisions to start from that date.

-The Commission decided to withdraw its proposal, with legal effect on 2 June 2012.
-Despite the withdrawal, the Commission will keep its commitment to continued engagement on humane trapping standards.
+The European Commission decided to withdraw its proposal, with legal effect on 2 June 2012.
+Despite the withdrawal, the European Commission fully commits to continued engagement on humane trapping standards.